kadykov/cv-adapt/docs/how-to/custom-renderers.md

 ## Best Practices

+1. **Leverage Pydantic**
+   - Use Pydantic's built-in serialization when possible
+   - Take advantage of automatic validation
+   - Let Pydantic handle complex type conversions

-1. **Separation of Concerns**
+2. **Separation of Concerns**
    - Keep rendering logic separate from data processing
    - Use templates for complex layouts
    - Separate styling from structure

-2. **Language Support**
+3. **Language Support**
    - Always use the language context for formatting
    - Support right-to-left languages if needed
    - Handle language-specific content properly

-3. **Type Handling**
-   - Properly handle special types (see JSON renderer example)
-   - Convert complex objects to serializable formats
-   - Implement recursive transformations for nested structures

 4. **Error Handling**
-   - Validate input DTOs
+   - Use RendererError for all errors
    - Provide meaningful error messages
    - Handle missing or optional data gracefully